math-artist/wp-elementor-mcp/CREDENTIAL-TESTING.md

 ## 📞 Getting Help

-If tests fail even with valid credentials, the enhanced error messages will guide you to the issue.
+If tests fail even with valid credentials, the enhanced error messages and structured responses will guide you to the issue.
 Common problems and solutions are documented in [TROUBLESHOOTING.md](TROUBLESHOOTING.md).